 When residential projects founder it's usually because of poor budget control.

 Sloppy communications with clients is often central to the problem.

 Loss of control of the project is worst in relation to money matters, setting budgets, and obtaining cost estimates at the various design stages of the work.

 Not getting independent estimating advice is a common failing.

 Often conditions of engagement and fee-setting are not formalised and changes in scope aren’t documented.

-Where the NZRAB becomes aware of ethical or other issues of concern, cautionary notes are issued to assist architects avoid being the subject of a complaint, as below.
+Where the NZRAB becomes aware of ethical or other issues of concern, Cautionary Notes are issued to assist architects, as below.